Skip navigation

 What happens during a drug test?

-Drug testing may be done in a variety of locations, including labs, hospitals, drug treatment centers, and workplaces.
-The most commonly used drug tests require that you give a urine sample.
+Drug testing may be done in many different locations, including labs, hospitals, drug treatment centers, and workplaces.

+Urine is the most commonly used sample for drug testing.
 You will be given instructions for how to collect your sample.
 In certain cases, a health care professional or other person may need to be present while you provide your sample.
 This is to make sure the urine is yours and isn't contaminated with anything that might affect the test results.

 Will I need to do anything to prepare for the test?